Jia-Joe/vrapperrc_vsvimrc/README.md

 # vrapperrc
-Combine Eclipse with Vim!
+Combine Eclipse with gVim.

-Version:Eclipse 4.4.2 + Vrapper 0.52.
+Work with Eclipse + Vrapper + gVim
 Use them to realize the same shortcut key remapping in vim _vimrc file.
+And you can use gvim when editing in the window of Eclipse with the shotcut of Ctrl + g.

 All the shortcut key remapping in file _vimrc can be transplanted into Eclipse by 1.Using the file  file _vrapperrc to config
 2.Using the build-in preferences of shortcut keys in Eclipse

+The path of Eclipse config file:
+[YourWorkspace]/.metadata/.plugins/org.eclipse.core.runtime/.settings/